Pablo1100/My_projects/README.md

 # SyntheticBiology
-# In this respository you can access the notebook used for our project.
+In this respository you can access the notebook used for our Synthetic Biology project.
-# We accept any suggestion you have regarding the code!
-# We hope you like it.
+Feel free to make suggestions regarding the code!
+Hope you like it.